 Matariki is the Maaori name for the cluster of stars also known as the Pleiades.
 It rises in late May or early June in the Eastern sky.
-For many Maaori, it heralds the start of a new year.
+For many Maaori, it signals the start of a new year.

 Matariki, in te reo, means the ‘eyes of god’ (mata ariki) or ‘little eyes’ (mata riki).